vladimir-vakhter/stm32wb55_ble_p2p/README.md

 # stm32wb55_ble
 BLE functionality of STM32WB55.
 This project implements a P2P (peer-to-peer, or point-to-point) communication between a BLE peripheral and a base station.
+The application allows to eluminate a blue LED on the peripheral and to receive a notification on the central in the event when a push button was pressed on the peripheral.
 Read below for more details.

 # Hardware prerequisites:
 1. The Nucleo-68 evaluation board from the P-NUCLEO-WB55 pack.
 MCU: STM32WB55RGV6U (VFQFPN68 package).
 This board is further referred as "a BLE peripheral" and acts as a GATT server.
 The MCU is further referred as the STM32WB55.